Royal Mail label printer setup: 6x4 Click & Drop guide [2026]

 In this article:

-For most sellers, the target setup is this:
+For most sellers, the target workflow is simple:

-1. Create the label in Royal Mail Click & Drop or your shipping workflow.
+1. Create the label in Royal Mail Click & Drop or your usual postage workflow.

 2. Download or open a thermal friendly label PDF.